Beta Centauri

 Beta Centauri is a triple star system in the southern constellation of Centaurus.
 It is officially called Hadar (/'heidɑr/).
 The Bayer designation of Beta Centauri is Latinised from β Centauri, and abbreviated Beta Cen or β Cen.
 The system's combined apparent visual magnitude of 0.61 makes it the second-brightest object in Centaurus and the eleventh brightest star in the night sky.
-According to parallax measurements from the astrometric Hipparcos satellite, the distance to this system is about 361 ly.
+According to dynamical parallax measurements, the distance to this system is about 361 ly.

 Nomenclature

 β Centauri (Latinised to Beta Centauri) is the star system's Bayer designation.

 It bore the traditional names Hadar and Agena.
 Hadar comes from the Arabic حضار (the root's meaning is "to be present" or "on the ground" or "settled, civilized area"), while the name Agena /@'dZiːn@/ is thought to be derived from the Latin genua, meaning "knees", from the star's position on the left knee of the centaur depicted in the constellation Centaurus.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Hadar for the star β Centauri Aa on 21 August 2016 and it is now so entered in the IAU Catalog of Star Names.

 The Chinese name for the star is 马腹一 (Mandarin: mǎ fù yī, "the First Star of the Horse's Abdomen").

 The Boorong people indigenous to what is now northwestern Victoria, Australia named it Bermbermgle (together with α Centauri), two brothers who were noted for their courage and destructiveness, and who spear and kill Tchingal, "The Emu" (Coalsack Nebula).
 The Wotjobaluk people name the two brothers Bram-bram-bult.

+The Mursi people of Ethiopia call this star Waar; it forms an asterism with δ Crucis (Imai), β Crucis (Thaadoi), and α Centauri (Sholbi).